Energy Generation & Offsetting

 Ok, so how do you take advantage of this?

-From October onwards when you get an energy rating done, don’t just accept a Pass.
+When next you get an energy rating done, don’t just accept a Pass.

 Ask your assessor this magic question: “What appliance mix & PV size would I need for a Net Zero Outcome?”